puriketu99/porky/README.md

 Test first.

-Test first development is good,but it is often a pain to write test code and fix it.
+Test first development is often effective,but it is often a pain to write test code and fix it.

 ##Example:Register test